EleneKikalishvili/renewable-energy-analytics/docs/data_preparation.md

 This section summarizes how raw datasets were cleaned, transformed, and standardized before loading into the PostgreSQL database.
 All transformations were performed in **Microsoft Excel Power Query**, focusing on consistent column naming, data type alignment, and long-format structuring for SQL import.

+Final cleaned outputs were exported as UTF-8 CSV files and stored in [clean_data](/data/clean_data/) folder for SQL import.

 ---

 ## Overview of the Cleaning Workflow